Accidental Valentines Day Homemade Apple Pie

-I was trying to make the crumble part of apple crumble.
-Usually I make a great apple crumble topping.
-I take some organic plain flour, some mild olive olive, some water and some sugar.
-I chuck a bit of each in the bowl, rub it together with my fingers into a crumble consistency and normally it works out great.
+My usual recipe is to take some organic plain flour, some mild olive olive, some water and some sugar.
+I chuck a bit of each in the bowl.
+Rub it together with my fingers into a crumble consistency and normally it works out great.

 Pie topping ingredients: